 \section{Conclusion}

-In this paper, we propose the network flow constraints for crowd pedestrian counting at first time, then put forward an integer quadratic programming model and an integer linear programming model to improve the predictions of regression methods.
-For simplicity, integer variables are relaxed into real ones.
-Then integer quadratic programming models can be solved by solving linear equations and integer linear programming models can be solved by simplex methods.
-According to the comparison results between counting results of QPL$m$ algorithm and that of LPL$m$ algorithm, for fixed regression algorithm, it is clear that the method with network constraints solved by the QPL$m$ algorithm obtain better results than that by LPL$m$ algorithm in most videos.
-Our method improve counting results significantly and have lower error than Conte's method in most test videos.
-In the future, we shall try some better foreground segment algorithm and other better features to improve the performance.
-And we shall also consider the original integer programming problem directly, since the relaxation of integer variables leads to only approximate solutions.
+This paper introduced the network flow constraints to crowd counting for the first time.
+An integer quadratic programming model is used to improve the prediction of regression methods.
+To put it simple, the integer variables are firstly relaxed into real ones.
+Then the integer quadratic programming models can be solved with linear equations.
+And the experimental results show that the proposed algorithm can enhance the accuracy of the RO methods significantly in a great majority of videos.
+When compared with other methods, the QPL$m$ algorithm shows the obvious improvement and lower MRE in most videos.
+In addition, the time complexity can be controlled within the acceptable range by adapting the number of network layers.
+In the future, the more precise foreground segmentation algorithms and more complex group features will be explored to improve the performance.
+And the original integer programming problem should be considered directly, since the relaxation of integer variables will lead to only approximate solutions.